Reviews

 What Is Banktivity?

-The comprehensive suite provides personal finance software and educational resources and insights to help you plan and visualize your future.
+This comprehensive platform combines robust personal finance tools with educational resources and insights to help you both plan and visualize your financial future.

 Banktivity app

-Finally, Banktivity claims they save their users over $500 and 40 hours spent crunching the numbers, which pays for the $50 premium plan.
+Banktivity claims their users save over $500 annually and 40 hours of financial number-crunching—easily justifying the $50 premium subscription cost.

 How To Use Banktivity